syadav48/NextEdge/my-app/README.md

 **client component("use client") doesnt support async await** In case of client compoent, we have a hook for promising resolving - use hook.
-In case of server compoent, we have a async await for promise resolving. refer articles - folter to get the above
+In case of server compoent, we have a async await for promise resolving. refer articles - folter to get the above\

+## Navigating Programitacally
+Often we do this by history.push on a click handler refer order-product. here we are using redirect(refer reviewid) and useRouter hook for redirecting.